Battle of Oriamendi: Prelude

-The battle was part of a campaign in spring 1837 when the liberal Army tried to chase the Carlists from the Basque Country.
+The battle was part of a campaign in spring 1837 when the liberal army, the supporters of the claim of Isabel II tried to chase the Carlists out from the Basque Country.

-General Pedro Sarsfield, marching from Pamplona, was supposed to threaten the Lecumferri pass, while General Espartero was to advance from Bilbao with the purpose of distracting the Carlists.
-It was planned that the British-Spanish force, starting at San Sebastián, led by George de Lacy Evans would attack the Carlist-held Hernani.
-This concentric attack was planned by General Sarsfiel with the goal of annihilating Carlist forces.
+Liberals' General Pedro Sarsfield, marching from Pamplona, was supposed to threaten the Lecumferri pass, while General Espartero was to advance from Bilbao with the purpose of distracting the Carlists.
+It was planned that the combined British-Spanish force, starting at San Sebastián, led by George de Lacy Evans would attack the Carlist-held town of Hernani.
+This concentric attack was planned by General Sarsfield with the goal of annihilating Carlist forces.

-On 15 March the British Auxiliary Legion conquered a fortification known as Oriamendi on a strategic hill near San Sebastián.
-The hill was defended by Carlist Guipuzcoans.

 Battle

+On 15 March 1837, the British Auxiliary Legion attacked and overtook the fortification known as Oriamendi, on a strategic hill near San Sebastián, defended by Carlist Guipuzcoans.

-The next day the Carlists under Sebastian de Borbón counterattacked and routed the liberal forces supported by the British Legion, both of which suffered heavy losses.
-Due to the battle, the British-liberal army retreated to their trenches outside San Sebastian.
-This force had suffered between 1,000 and 1,500 casualties and covering fire from the Royal Navy prevented the withdrawal from becoming a disaster.
-The success of the Carlist troops laid in a defence-in-depth and their infantry's high mobility.
+The next day, the Carlists, under Sebastian de Borbón, counterattacked and routed the liberal forces, who were supported by the British Legion, both of which suffered heavy losses of between 1,000 and 1,500 casualties, while only covering fire from Royal Navy ships prevented their withdrawal from becoming a disastrous rout.
+After their defeat, the British/liberal army retreated to their trenches outside San Sebastian.

+The success of the Carlist troops laid in their defence-in-depth tactic and their infantry's higher mobility.

 Aftermath

 After the battle, the Carlists tightened their grip around San Sebastián, but never succeeded in taking the city.

 The defeat caused an outrage at the British parliament.
-The battle was a great boost in morale for the Carlists, and lives on in the Marcha de Oriamendi, which became the anthem of the Carlist movement.
+The battle was a significant boost for Carlist morale, and is commemorated in the "Marcha de Oriamendi," which became the anthem of the Carlist movement.